rabbitmq/rabbitmq-oauth2-tutorial/README.md

 ```

 This is what it happens the under hood:
 1. First of all, both applications must have their OAuth client declared in UAA.
-We already created them (`consumer` & `producer`) when we ran `make setup-users-and-tokens` command.
+We already created them (`consumer` & `producer`) when we ran `make setup-users-and-clients` command.
 2. In order to open an AMQP connection with RabbitMQ, the client must present a JWT token as the *password*.
 The username is ignored.
 3. To obtain the JWT Token, the application requests it from UAA using its credentials (*client_id* & *client_secret*).
 For instance, the consumer app gets its token using this command:
   ```